Confluence in. Release notes website out.

 Many teams draft and review release notes in Confluence because that is where product, engineering, support, and customer-facing teams already collaborate.

 But once the notes are ready, they often need to be copied into a website, email, help centre, changelog, or CMS.
-That creates extra work and makes it easier for public updates to drift from the source.
+That creates extra work and makes it easier for customer-facing updates to drift from the source.

 Common ways to publish release notes from Confluence